Code-the-Dream-School/R7-forum-ans/README.md

 ```
 Have a look at the messages that come back.
 Quite a few things are generated for you:

-- A mgration.
+- A migration.
 This creates a table in the database for forum records.
 - A model.
 This is the Active Record class for the forum records.
 Active Record is an object relational mapper, which converts operations on Active Record objects into SQL.
 - A route is added.
 - A controller is created.